 Dogs & Suds was a special hang out while in High School!
 In 2001 I visited home and went to the Dogs & Suds which was still in operation.
 One of the persons working there still remembered those days at the Dogs & Suds!
 Back then I was Mr. Cool in my 1953 car; spinner hub caps, dice hanging on my rear view mirror, and many other trimmings of that period.

-Caught this Sea gull just at the right time as he was ready to fly away with his treasure.
+Caught this Sea gull just at the right time as it was ready to fly away with its treasure!
 One of the beauties of the ocean front is seeing these characters being a part of the scenery.

-I was able to get a close up of this Bee who dearly loves this flower, for obvious reasons, that blooms on a small tree in the front yard.
+I was able to get a close up of this Bee who dearly loved this flower, for obvious reasons, that blooms on a small tree in the front yard.

 I was fortunate in clicking this picture just at the right moment.
 I caught the Monarch butterfly just as it was ascending to other horizons.
 This tree is my backyard is very colorful; as well as the butterfly which has orange-brown wings and black veins and borders.

 I captured a picture of this fellow which was easy to do because there were so many of them around; and at times a nuisance!
 They liked to bombard you as you were mowing the lawn.
 I guess the sound attracted them.
 This species will not be around again until 2024!